microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0/New-MgSiteTermStore.md

 ### -Sets
 Collection of all sets available in the term store.
+This relationship can only be used to load a specific term set.
 To construct, please use Get-Help -Online and see NOTES section for SETS properties and create a hash table.

 ```yaml